 You can find out more about the Engineered Wood Products Association of Australasia by visiting their website here.

 In summary, it’s only natural to worry about the potential health effects of products that we use.
 Formaldehyde use in plywood isn’t as dangerous as many people might think.
-As long as you purchase your plywood from a reliable Australian plywood supplier you can be sure you receive quality, safe product.